bgenev/impulse-xdr/README.md

 # Lean SIEM for Linux

-Impulse is the easiest way to start monitoring your Linux endpoints including VPS / VPC / VMs / Droplets or Desktop.
+Impulse provides advanced host & network intrusion detection via self-hosted security events manager and fleet of native sensors that monitor and interact with your hosts.

 Whether your goal is to secure a single VPS server or large cloud network, Impulse will help you get there.

-Set up deep visibility and protection for your infrastucture in two steps:
+Set up deep visibility and protection for your VPS / VPC / VMs / Droplets or Desktop in two steps:

 1. Install the self-hosted security events manager on one of your existing instances.
 It runs on all major Linux distributions and requires close to zero configuration.